agmmnn/awesome-blender/README.md

     -   [Bevel After Boolean](https://blenderartists.org/t/wip-bevel-after-boolean/693072?u=peetie) : Addon comes in handy when working with booleans that have a curved surface.
     -   [EdgeFlow](https://github.com/BenjaminSauder/EdgeFlow/tree/blender_28) : This addon adds two operators to blender which both work on edgeloop selections.
     -   [Engraver](https://gumroad.com/l/qOyVO) : is an Blender addon with set of few tools designed to help carving decals in 3d models.
-    -   [Fast Carve](https://github.com/jayanam/fast-carve/tree/fast-carve-2-8) : Hardsurface utility Blender addon for fast boolean and bevel operations.
+    -   [JMesh Tools](https://github.com/jayanam/jmesh-tools) : Hardsurface utility Blender addon for fast boolean and bevel operations.
     -   [Offset Edges](https://blenderartists.org/t/offset-edges/584283/259) : this addon introduces a cad-like feature, which create edges that have consistent distance from original selected ones.
     -   [Mesh Utils](https://github.com/rpopovici/mesh-utils) : Overlapping vert/edge/face, interior faces, edges by trait, and other stuff.
     -   [Poly Source](https://gumroad.com/l/polysource) : is designed to simplify the control of the number of different types of polygons.
 You can see how many Gone, Quad and Tris are on the active object.